 - While they don’t pay you directly, they are hiring you to help them find a house.

-- Why you both need to complete a buyer agent agreement, and the advantages it provides.
+- Why you both need to complete a buyer agent agreement (or tenancy agreement), and the advantages it provides.

 - Why they need to get pre-approved for a mortgage before they start looking at homes.